Logo of Stand Against Racism & Inequality

 You can also speak to someone in person by calling us on freephone 0800 171 2272.

-You should report all hate crime, whether you’re the victim, a witness, or you are making the report for someone else.
+You should report all hate crime and discrimination, whether you’re the victim, a witness, or you are making the report for someone else.

 We would also encourage you to report hate crime or discrimination to any other relevant organisation, including (but not limited to):